 While on the subject of Crazy, Severin was also the primary artist on another running feature called “Teen Hulk.”
 Again, Ed & I loved this back when it was running between 1980-82 and would be disappointed if we bought a copy of Crazy only to discover there was no Teen Hulk that issue.

 The premise is pretty dumb and cheap, so why did we love it so much?
 I think Severin deserves a big chunk of the credit.
 As you can see above, she had a knack for Looney Toons-esque violence.
 (The teenage nerd-revenge fantasy built into each story probably helped a lot, too.)

 Back to Superheroes

-As a Spider-Man fan, I also have very fond memories of the art job Severin did that wrapped up the Belladonna storyline from Peter Parker, the Spectacular Spider-Man #47-48 (Oct.-Nov.
+As the #1 Spider-Man fan on planet Earth, I also have very fond memories of the art job Severin did in wrapping up the Belladonna storyline in Peter Parker, the Spectacular Spider-Man #47-48 (Oct.-Nov.
 1980).
-Said storyline took up a big chunk of 1980 and also marked Roger Stern’s debut writing the character.
+Said storyline took up a big chunk of 1980 and also marked Roger Stern’s debut writing the webhead.